ceesem/cookiecutter_templates/README.md

 4. Version Management : `bump-my-version`.
 This will be installed within a virtual environment and is managed by `uv`.
 5. Script-aliasing: `poethepoet`.
 Recommended installation via `pipx install poethepoet`.
 6. Environment Management : `uv` Recommended installation via `pipx install uv`.
 This will be used to manage the virtual environment for all projects, as well as building, publishing, and testing libraries.
 7. Pre-commit format checking : `pre-commit` used with `ruff`.
-Recommend installation via `pipx install pre-commit`.
-After installation, run `pre-commit install` in the root of the project to set up the hooks.
+Pre-commit is run and/or installed and initialized by `uv` after cookiecutter creation.
 8. Version control: `git`.
 If this is not installed, follow instructions online.
 9. Automated testing and documnentation : GitHub Actions.
 This is handled via files in the `.github/workflows` directory and needs no additional installation.